hdShang/arxiv-daily/docs/cs-CV/2025-05-20/papers/250514029v1-applegrowthvision-a-large-scale-stereo-dataset-for-phenological-anal.md

 ---
 layout: default
-title: AppleGrowthVision: A large-scale stereo dataset for phenological analysis, fruit detection, and 3D reconstruction in apple orchards
+title: "AppleGrowthVision: A large-scale stereo dataset for phenological analysis, fruit detection, and 3D reconstruction in apple orchards"
 ---

 # AppleGrowthVision: A large-scale stereo dataset for phenological analysis, fruit detection, and 3D reconstruction in apple orchards